01-edu/public/subjects/ztail/README.md

 ### Instructions

-Write a program called `ztail` that has the same behaviour as the system command `tail`, but which takes at least one file as argument.
+Write a program that behaves like a simplified `tail` command but which takes at least one file as argument.

 - The only option to be handled is `-c`.
-This option will be used in all tests.
+This option will be used in all the tests as the first argument, with positive values.

-- For this program the "os" package can be used.
+- For this program the `os` package can be used.

-- For the program to pass the tests the convention for the return code of program in Unix systems should be followed.

-- Handle the errors and output the same error messages as `tail`.
+- Handle the errors by returning a non-zero exit status.

-- For more information consult the man page for `tail`.

-### Note:

-This program is gonna be tested against `tail`, be sure to check all the different error messages with different permutations of the arguments.